 7 Great Tips for Boosting and Maintaining a Healthy Immune System

-Many people don’t realize how easy it is to strengthen their immune system.
-The truth is that by taking some easy steps, you can enjoy a healthier life.
+Many people don’t realize how easy it is to strengthen their immune systems.
+The truth is that you can enjoy a healthier life by taking some easy steps.

 1. Get the Recommended Amount of Sleep

-When’s the last time that you’ve had a good night’s sleep?
+When was the last time that you had a good night’s sleep?
 If you’re like many people, it might have been a while.
-Studies show that around 70% of Americans get a bad night’s sleep at least once a week.
+Studies show that around 70% of Americans get a poor night’s sleep at least once a week.

 Try to get at least eight hours of sleep a night.
 If you struggle with falling asleep, make a point to avoid naps and caffeine during the day.
-You should also put all of your electronics away an hour before bed, as the blue light they emit can keep you awake.
+It would help if you also put all your electronics away an hour before bed, as the blue light they emit can keep you awake.

 2. Eat the Right Foods

-It shouldn’t surprise that eating the right foods is also an essential part of maintaining a healthy immune system.
+It shouldn’t be a surprise that eating the right foods is also essential for maintaining a healthy immune system.

-Foods that are rich in antioxidants are excellent at giving your immune system the boost it needs.
-For the most part, antioxidant-rich foods include whole plant foods, such as vegetables, fruit, seeds, and nuts.
+Foods rich in antioxidants are excellent at giving your immune system the boost it needs.
+For most, antioxidant-rich foods include whole plant foods, such as vegetables, fruit, seeds, and nuts.